 Over time, hard water can cause minerals to build up in your washing machine and dishwasher.

 The mineral deposits in hard water turn into limescale when they become warm.
 This can coat the heating elements in your appliances, reducing life span and efficiency.

 As a result, your appliances may need regular fixes or need to be exchanged ahead of time.

 Soft water protects the efficiency of water heaters.

-Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year lifetime.
-In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.
+Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year life span.
+In comparison, using hard water for a gas water heater can cut efficiency by up to 48 percent.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals collect on your skin and in your hair, making it become dehydrated.
+Hard water minerals collect on your skin and in your hair, causing it to dry out.
 It can also contribute to painful razor burn.

-Soft water is better at washing away soap residue, so you’ll have softer skin and shinier hair.
-Plus, your clothes will look brighter and your dishes will look cleaner.
+Soft water is superior at washing away soap residue, so you’ll have softer skin and glossier hair.
+Plus, your clothes will look brighter and your dishes will have fewer spots.

 Less Soap and Cleaning Time